ProfMcL/ECE231/README.md

 all assignments and grading rubrics in the assignments folder

-detailed course schedule, syllabus, and other info in the "Install tools, schedules, etc.. folder.
+detailed course schedule, syllabus, and other info in the "Schedule, Kit Inventory, Syllabus" folder.

 all code shown in lectures is contained in the code folder